references

 To prevent the solids container of your TROBOLO composting toilet from coming into direct contact with waste, it is covered with an inlay.
 This allows you to easily and hygienically remove and dispose of the toilet waste including the inlay.

 If you plan to compost your toilet waste, we recommend our compostable inlays made from 100% degradable corn starch.
 Otherwise, our recycled plastic inlays are ideal.
-You can dispose of them in your household waste, just like used nappies.
+You can dispose of them in your household waste, just like used diapers.

 For how long can I use compostable inlays before they dissolve?